Problems I’ve Solved For Clients

 Website Positioning & Copy

-The website looked amazing, but there was room for improvement in the positioning, copy, and conversions (including micro-conversions).
+The website looked sharp, but there was room for improvement in the positioning, copy, and conversions (including micro-conversions).

 The homepage featured a carousel of slides above-the-fold, each with its own heading, subhead, and button.
 I created new headlines and subheads for each.
 This is not an ideal situation in terms of a value proposition; I prefer a static area above-the-fold, and one value proposition that I can be sure the customer will see when they arrive.